-Our 'Decision Making in Sport Online Course' ask students to identify their values and principles, and decide what meaning they give to sport.
+Our 'Ethical Decision Making Online Courses' ask students to identify their values and principles, and decide what meaning they give to sport.
 The course then leads students through various scenarios around anti-doping, illicit drugs and match-fixing, and challenges them to consider how their values and principles may apply to each dilemma.